When do I need planning permission?

 When does change of use require permission?

-You should seek advice from a legal professional on whether you will need to apply for permission to change the use of your commercial property, and how likely it is that permission will be granted.
+You should seek advice from a property professional on whether you will need to apply for permission to change the use of your commercial property, and how likely it is that permission will be granted.

 Do I need planning permission if I run my business from home?